Who attends SAREIC?

 - International and local media

 - Mining service industry

 - Mining Consultants

-Home to world-class deposits, rising producers and industry-friendly government policies, South Australia has emerged from the resources wilderness to become a leader in Australian mining and hydrocarbon developments over the last decade.
+After emerging from the resources wilderness thanks to its world-class geology and industry-friendly government policies, South Australia is now a leader in Australian mining and hydrocarbon developments over the last decade.

-With full support from the Department for Manufacturing, Innovation, Trade, Resources and Energy (DMITRE), the South Australian Resources and Energy Investment Conference will continue to showcase this burgeoning sector in 2013.
-From copper plays in the Gawler Craton, to iron ore developments on the Eyre Peninsula and the emergence of the Cooper Basin as Australia’s new hydrocarbon frontier, South Australia’s resources potential is at last being fully recognised.
+With full support from the Department of State Development, the South Australian Resources and Energy Investment Conference will continue to showcase this burgeoning sector in 2017.
+From copper plays in the Gawler Craton, to iron ore and graphite developments on the Eyre Peninsula and the emergence of the State as a new hydrocarbon frontier, South Australia’s resources potential is at last being fully recognised.

-This year’s event will feature the success stories and emerging players in the State and will also tackle thorny industry issues such as infrastructure, corporate social responsibility and the future of the Woomera Prohibited Area.
-For the first time, the event will also feature a dedicated uranium segment, highlighting the unique position South Australia finds itself in within this emerging sector.
+The conference will feature the success stories and emerging players in the State from both minerals and oil and gas and will also tackle thorny industry issues such as infrastructure, corporate social responsibility and the future of the Woomera Prohibited Area.